neilslater/convolver/README.md

  * Convolver only works on single-precision floats internally.
 It will cast NArray types to this, if possible, prior to calculating.
 For best speed, use NArray.sfloat arrays.

- * The output is smaller than the input, each dimension is reduced by 1 less than the width of the kernel in the same dimension.
+ * The output is smaller than the input, it only contains fully-calculated values.
+The output size is the original size, minus the kernel size, plus 1, in each dimension.

  * Convolver expects input a and kernel b to have the same rank, and for the kernel to be same size or smaller in all dimensions as the input.